-I never judge and know that having Cerebral Palsy has made me more accepting of other people, because I see other people’s struggle through my own.
+I never judge.
+I know that having cerebral palsy has made me more accepting of other people, because I see other people’s struggle through my own.
 So how do we go about changing things?

 These pointers may help us think about change:

-- Accept others so that you’re not standing in judgment of them.
-Others are entitled to their opinions, as we are ours.
-We can’t expect others to fall into line with what we want;
+- Accept others so that you’re not standing in judgment.
+Others are entitled to their opinions.
+We can’t expect others to fall into line with us;

 - Our non-acceptance of others is usually as a result of how we see ourselves.
 The more accepting of ourselves we are, the more accepting we will be of others;

-- It’s customary for us to see things in a right and wrong way.
-We can’t always expect others to agree with our thoughts or opinions.
+- We can’t always expect others to agree with our thoughts or opinions.
 If something is right for us, it may be wrong for someone else.
-There is no right or wrong as far as other people are concerned;
+As far as other people are concerned there is no right or wrong;

-- Judging others can often be the result of self-criticism.
+- Judging others is often the result of self-criticism.
 When we stop judging ourselves, we will stop judging others;

 We must unconsciously move on and let go if we are going to change the way we do things as far as acceptance of others is concerned.